-- even in this case neither Partner nor Lead Partner considers there has been no or insufficient support from the Programme out of a total of 44 recorded responses to this question. - for almost the majority of respondents (40 out of a total of 44) the level of partners contribution for reaching project's results has been high (large or great extent).
+- in this case none Lead Partner and just 1 Partner considers there has been no or insufficient support from the Programme out of a total of 120 recorded responses to this question. - for almost the majority of respondents (106 out of a total of 120) the level of partners contribution for reaching project's results has been high (large or great extent).
 At the level of projects, it means that all lead and project partners demonstrated how their project complies with and contributed to achieving results and, thus, the project's overall success.